5 Ways to Overcome Mental Exhaustion

 People often complain about not having enough time, but they sometimes don't recognize their mental exhaustion.
-Here are 5 simple tips to recharge mentally that don't require much of a commitment of energy you don't have.
+Here are 5 simple tips to recharge mentally that don't require much of a commitment or the use of energy you don't have.

 1. Spot small opportunities to rest your mind.

 Like many people, whenever I have a spare second (e.g., waiting in line at the supermarket) you'll find me clicking around on my phone.
 I like to do this, except when I'm feeling mentally exhausted.
 If I know I need to rest my mind, I'll use those little spaces of time to do some "mindfulness lite."
 This is usually as simple as just feeling the physical sensation of my body standing, and doing some slow breathing.
 You can pay attention to any physical sensation—e.g., the feeling of your feet making contact with the ground, or the positioning of your hips or shoulders.
 This is mindfulness for real life and it doesn't need to be complicated.

 2. Reduce excess sensory input, or go mono-sensory.

 Take a break from excess light and noise.
 Spend a few minutes sitting in a dark, silent room and notice how relaxing it is.

 Take steps to reduce the excess sensory input you encounter in a typical day.
 For example, wear headphones on the subway, turn off the TV when you're not watching it, use night shift mode on your phone, and/or get some blackout curtains.
 Do whatever will reduce excess, unpleasant sensory input in your life.

 Another option is to put yourself in an environment with only one main type of sensory input.
 For example, use a white noise app in a dark room.

 A massage allows you to concentrate on an often ignored type of sensory input—touch—and take a break from the onslaught of noise and light we typically face throughout the day.